 Michael Gelfand is a sought-after community association law commentator, including presentations for the American Bar Association, American Legal Institute, American College of Real Estate Lawyers, The Florida Bar, the University of Miami and the Chautauqua Institute, among others.

 His acclaimed writings include “The Plaza East Trilogy: Not a Nursery Rhyme, but Scary Warfare”, The Florida Bar Journal, analyzing the collision between hurricanes and Florida’s condominium property insurance legislation.
 The Florida Bar has published his works including “Alternate Dispute Resolution, Arbitration and Mediation” and “Condominium and Homeowner Association Liens” and many statutory updates.

 Mr. Gelfand’s national recognition includes induction into the College of Community Association Lawyers, and as a Fellow of the renowned American College of Real Estate Lawyers, including serving as Chair of ACREL’s Common Interest Ownership Committee.

-Michael Gelfand believes in personal community involvement, encouraging all to become involved in their communities.
-A recipient of the Palm Beach County Pro Bono Child Advocate of the Year Award, his public-school volunteer efforts include serving as the real estate/construction appointee on the Palm Beach County School District’s Construction Oversight and Review Committee, and as a magistrate for the District’s Law Magnet Program.
+Michael Gelfand believes in personal community involvement, encouraging all to become involved in their communities and in mentoring.
+A recipient of the Palm Beach County Pro Bono Child Advocate of the Year Award, his public-school volunteer efforts include serving as the real estate/construction specialist attorney on the Palm Beach County School District’s Construction Oversight and Review Committee, and as a magistrate for the District’s Law Magnet Program.
 He also chaired the Youth Orchestra of Palm Beach County, Florida.